MASILab/SynBOLD-DisCo/README.md

 Tian Yu*, Leon Y. Cai*, Victoria L. Morgan, Sarah E. Goodale, Dario J. Englot, Catherine E. Chang, Bennett A. Landman, and Kurt G. Schilling.
 "SynBOLD-DisCo: Synthetic BOLD images for distortion correction of fMRI without additional calibration scans".
 Submitted to SPIE Medical Imaging: Image Processing (2023). *Equal first authorship

 ## Dockerized Application
-For deployment we provide a [Docker container](https://hub.docker.com/repository/docker/ytzero/synbold-disco) which uses the trained model to predict the undistorted BOLD image to be used in susceptability distortion correction for functional MRI.
+For deployment we provide a [Docker container](https://hub.docker.com/repository/docker/ytzero/synbold-disco) which uses the trained models to generate a synthetic BOLD image to be used in susceptability distortion correction for functional MRI.
 For those who prefer, Docker containers can be converted to Singularity containers (see below).

 ## Docker Instructions: